skienzmatishun/rippreport/content/p/fact-and-fiction-a-b-c/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Jack Burrell spun a web of lies to cover up illegal dealings and hide his own law enforcement encounters from voters.
+Suppressed police files and dark Airport Authority meeting minutes uncover an ongoing effort to scrub public records.
+Truth replaces political fiction once you examine the official paper trail for yourself.
 ---
 Hard to tell what the truth is these days but some information leaking out, if true, will set Fairhope’s hair on fire.